Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Experiments

 \section{Experiments}

 To evaluate the effectiveness of AV for imitation learning, we adopt a popular imitation learning framework, Action Chunking with Transformers (ACT) \cite{zhao_learning_2023}.
 We train and evaluate ACT using the library, LeRobot \cite{cadene2024lerobot}, which provides a state of the art implementation of ACT.
 We use the default implementation of ACT from LeRobot which uses a pretrained ResNet18 \cite{he2016deep} visual backbone.
 For action chunking, we use a chunk size of 50 for both the simulation and real-world since the real-world data is collected at 50 Hz.
 Although the robot is teleoperated with cartesian control inputs, we record and train on joint position observations and actions.
-For training, we incorporate a learning rate of 2.5e-5 with a batch size of 16.
-We train for a total of 15625 steps.
+In contrast to the original ALOHA setup, our action space is expanded to predict 21 joint positions per timestep to accommodate the additional 7-DoF AV arm.
+For training, we incorporate a learning rate of 2.5e-5 with a batch size of 16 and train for 15625 steps.
 All other model parameters match the default configuration provided by LeRobot.
 During training, instead of relying on validation loss, we save multiple checkpoints and directly evaluate the policy on the target environment \cite{mandlekar2021matters}.

-We evaluate on five simulation tasks and one real-world task.
-These tasks are a mix of bimanual tasks with varying levels of difficulty.
+We evaluate on five simulation and two real-world tasks.
 For each task we experiment with different combinations of cameras for the model.
 AV-ALOHA has six cameras where two are fixed, two are attached eye-in-hand to the wrists of the arm, and two are from the stereo camera attached to the AV arm.
 We refer to the fixed cameras as \textbf{Static}, eye-in-hand cameras attached to the wrist as \textbf{Wrist}, and AV camera as \textbf{AV}.
-We experiment on all 7 different possible combinations of these cameras and evaluate success rates on the tasks.
+We experiment on all 7 different possible combinations of these cameras and evaluate the success rate.

 For each task, we collected 50 episodes of human demonstrations with all three arms while recording from all cameras.
 Then we selectively train with the specific camera configuration.
 We decided not to collect separate data for each different camera configuration to keep the trajectories of the data consistent for training between different configurations.
 However, for configurations that don't require an AV camera, we acknowledge that the AV arm could potentially show up in the frame of the other cameras while also requiring additional control inputs for the policy.
 Thus, in the real world experiment, even when the policy doesn't use the AV camera we still have it control the AV arm to keep the data consistent.
 However for simulation experiments, we can render and record the same trajectories twice to both include and not include the AV arm.
 Therefore, in simulation, we can train and evaluate with and without the AV arm.